China criticizes Japan over Fukushima treated water release

 BEIJING (AP) — China renewed its criticism on Wednesday of Japan’s decision to release treated radioactive water from the wrecked Fukushima nuclear plant into the Pacific Ocean.

-Foreign Ministry spokesperson Zhao Lijian called the decision to release the water over the next two years a money-saving measure that is “extremely irresponsible.”
+Foreign Ministry spokesperson Zhao Lijian called the decision to begin releasing the water in about two years a money-saving measure that is “extremely irresponsible.”

 Zhao also rejected Japanese complaints over a tweet he earlier sent criticizing Japan’s decision with a picture of a famous Japanese print of a massive wave, saying it was hypocritical of Japan not to allow others to criticize when it had failed to consider the concerns of its neighbors.

-Note: This story has been corrected to show that the release of water is to begin in about two years, not finish then.